New England weathers a downgraded storm Irene

 Authorities braced for dam failures in the Berkshires because of the heavy rains and were concerned about the next tide cycle, a spokesman for the Massachusetts Emergency Management Agency said.

-A tornado watch and a flood watch were in effect for parts of southern New England, where winds with gusts of up to 70 mph were forecast, according to the National Weather Service.
+A tornado watch and a flood watch were in effect for parts of southern New England, where winds with gusts of up to 112 km/hour were forecast, according to the National Weather Service.

 Hurricane Irene, downgraded to a tropical storm on Sunday morning, flooded waterfronts and low-lying areas in New York City, but it did not cause the devastation some had feared.